 What is your chief enemy of creativity?

-In specific terms, right now, I think social media is a real problem.
-The need for ongoing ‘engagement’ and always having to have something to say or show and the reduction of creative expression to ‘content’ are all detrimental to creativity.
+In specific terms, I think social media is a real problem.
+The need for ongoing ‘engagement’ and always having to have something to say or show, and the reduction of creative expression to ‘content’ are all detrimental to creativity.

 I’m general terms, it comes down to your own mind.
 The ‘enemy’ is allowing yourself to be distracted by external forces (as above) rather than being fully present and allowing the creative force to flow through you.

 Good question!
 I try to live so that I’m not reliant on external things for my own sense of happiness or contentment.
-But in reality, that is a lofty idea and I’m not there yet.
+But that is a lofty idea, and I’m not there yet.
 I would find it very difficult to live without some way to make and share music.